-I’m not a big fan of New Year’s resolutions, mainly because if my calculations are correct, by mid-February all our resolutions will be long forgotten and we’ll have reverted back to the habits of our old comfort zone.
+I’m not a big fan of New Year’s resolutions, mainly because by mid-February most resolutions are long forgotten and revert back to the habits of our old comfort zone.

 One of the reasons New Year’s resolutions are lame is because they suggest that the opportunity for change only comes ‘round once a year.
 Therefore if you fall off the wagon, you might be tempted to wait until next January to try again.

 Another reason New Years resolutions fail is because they lack a solid energetic foundation.
 In other words a person’s energy (which is primarily based on habitual thoughts and emotions) is not a vibrational match to the goal they want to achieve, making it impossible to attract.
 When your energy is out of alignment in this way, the path towards any goal is an uphill battle.
 You’re destined to give up because on an intuitive level, you know you’ll never “get there”.

 Ironically it’s a lot like running on a treadmill.
 A lot of external action and energy is expended, but you don’t get anywhere.

 Take for example the classic New Year’s resolution of losing weight.
 You want a leaner body, so once January rolls around you reduce your food intake and join a gym.
 But you completely overlook the inner issues that caused a state of disharmony in your body in the first place – low-energy thoughts of criticism, self-hate, or doubt.

 There are two possible outcomes to this scenario, and neither one are pleasant.
 Either you will exasperate yourself quickly and give up, or you’ll struggle against the current until you’ve lost weight.
 What you don’t realize is that even after you reach your goal weight, the thoughts of self-criticism will still be there, so you won’t be happier.
 The source of the unhappiness was never your body; it was the negative thoughts about your body.
 Excess weight was only a symptom of the real problem.